 4) Use Online Listings Targeted to Land Buyers

-Be sure to use visual tools to tell the story of your land in your online listings in a beautiful and compelling way.
-Be creative with your land photos and use attractive photos of the property including any natural features of the land and the view from your property, if there is one, and community amenities, if any.
+Use visual tools to tell the story of your land in your online listings in a beautiful and compelling way.
+Be creative with your photos and use photos of the property including any natural features of the land and the view from your property, if there is one, and community amenities, if any.

-Also consider having a survey done to mark the boundaries of your land.
-Usually, the survey will show the setbacks on the property as well.
+Also consider getting a survey done to mark the boundaries of your land.
+Generally, the survey will show the setbacks on the property as well.
 This will provide useful information and help buyers see the potential in a property to encourage a sale.
 You may already have a survey from when you purchased the land.

-In addition to your online listings that target land buyers, a for sale sign placed on your property can be very effective.
+In addition to your online listings that target land buyers, a for sale sign placed on your property can be very effective and inexpensive.
 It can be seen by potential buyers driving around looking for land and it can also be seen by neighbors that may have family or friends looking for land in your area.
-Don’t use a tiny, flimsy for sale sign from Walmart.
-Use one that is more substantive.
-You will have to check your sign once a week to make sure it hasn’t disappeared.
+You will have to check your sign once a week to make sure it hasn’t disappeared on you.

-The MLS usually is a first step for real estate agents when they list land for sale.
-But keep in mind that MLS is generally focused on marketing existing homes, and should not be the only online marketing tool used for your land listings.
-Hiring an agent may or may not be in your best interest.
-Getting in the MLS may be a benefit but it comes with the cost of a high commission and injects two agents into the equation, yours and the buyers.
-If you decide to hire an agent be sure to give them a copy of this 10 Best Ways to Sell Your Land article.
+The MLS usually is a first move for real estate agents when they list land for sale.
+Keep in mind that MLS is generally focused on marketing existing homes, and should not be the only online marketing tool used for land and lot listings.
+Getting your land listed in the MLS may be a benefit but it comes with the cost of a high commission and injects two agents into the sale yours and the buyers.

 8) Contact Previous Land Buyers

-Look at the online property tax records in your area and see who, mostly companies like builders and investors, which have bought other land in your area.
+Look at online property tax records in your immediate area and see who, mostly companies like builders and investors, which have bought other land in your area.
 These are serious potential buyers who generally buy with cash.
-If the buyer’s information isn’t in the tax records try to Google them or look them up on a service like Spokeo.
+If the buyer’s information isn’t in the tax records try to Google them or look them up on a service like Spokeo which is very inexpensive.

 9) Land Auction

-Land Auctions are exciting but there is no guarantee that it will sell especially if you set a reserve price.
+Land Auctions are exciting but there is no guarantee that it will sell, especially if you set a reserve price.
 A reserve is the lowest price you agree to accept for the sale of your lot, the amount the auction will start at.
 If you don’t set a reserve your land could literally sell for $1!
-A good thing about auctioning your land is that the buyer pays the commission, it’s called a buyer’s premium.
+The good thing about auctions is that the buyer pays the commission, it’s called a buyer’s premium.

-10) Sell to one of those We Buy Land Companies
+10) Sell to a We Buy Land Companies

-Work with the Pros.
+Work with the real estate professionals.
 Having a knowledgeable professional land buying company on your side may be the best way to sell.
 There are many benefits to selling to one of these companies.
 They are experienced, no nonsense and hassle free, pay with cash and can generally close quickly.